 The Form Tutor is at the centre of our pastoral care provision.
 He or she is the first point of contact for parents and we hope that pupils will see their Form Tutor as a person with whom they can talk and discuss their lives.
-We hope that Ryde School pupils will leave us as confident young men and women, able to take their place in the world; they will be good citizens, aware of the world around them and mindful of the needs of others, following the school motto 'Ut Prosim' (to be of service) and that they will form strong and caring relationships and lead fulfilling lives.
+We hope that Ryde School pupils will leave us as confident young people, good citizens, aware of the world around them and mindful of the needs of others, following the School Motto and seeking “That I May Serve”.
+Our emphasis on building character strengths in

-Each pupil is placed in a tutor group (form) and remains with that group throughout the school.
-There are four forms in each year group, each with their own Head of Year.
-Each pupil is attached to a House, which exists primarily as a focus for a variety of competitions, ranging from netball and football to the House Song contest and the House Debating competition, and an opportunity for charity work and development of leadership.
+Each pupil is placed in a Tutor Group (also known as Forms) and remains with that group until the end of Year 11.
+There are usually four Tutor Groups in Years 7 - 11, Year 7 & 8 have a Head of Year.
+In the Sixth Form there are five or six Tutor Groups in each year to allow for more individual attention at this important transitional stage.
+Each pupil is attached to a House, which exists primarily as a focus for a variety of competitions, ranging from netball and football to the House Song contest and the House Debating competition.
+The Heads of Senior School and Pastoral

-The Second Master, Head of Pastoral Care and the two Senior Teachers have a role beyond the Form Tutor and Head of Year as a further source of support in school.
-The School Matron provides both medical and a counselling services for pupils.
-We also have a Youth Trust counsellor who visits the School once a week.
-The Chaplaincy team from All Saints' and our Independent Listeners are others to whom pupils can, and do, turn for advice.
+Care, Heads of Section and the Senior Teachers operate beyond the Form Tutor and Head of Year as a further source of support in the School.
+The Matron manages in-house counselling provision by the IOW Youth Trust.
+In addition to this support there is also the Chaplaincy Team, teacher-coaches and our Independent Listeners to whom pupils can turn for guidance.

-The School Matron provides both medical and counselling services for pupils.
-Pupils can also turn to the Chaplain and our Independent Listeners for support.
+The School Matron provides both a medical and counselling service for pupils in the new Heath & Well-being Centre in the School grounds.
+Pupils can also turn to the Chaplaincy and our Independent Listeners for support.
 We are a nationally recognised coaching school with many staff members trained as coaches.